Diversity, Equity

 Our new Diversity, Equity and Inclusion Goals

-Over several months, we dedicated significant effort to developing new goals, drawing on internal insights, benchmarking with other organizations, and analyzing crucial people data points to develop new, impactful objectives.
+We have dedicated significant effort into developing our goals, drawing on internal insights, benchmarking with other organizations, and analyzing crucial people data points to develop impactful objectives.

 Diversity: